-How Long You Should Leave Your Air Conditioner Running
+How Long You Can Leave Your Air Conditioner Running: Solved

 In these hot summer months, nothing could be better than that blast of cool air when you walk back in the door.

 But nothing could be worse than an outsized electricity bill—or, worse, an air conditioner repair bill.
 Is it safe to leave the air conditioner running all day?
 Is it expensive?